gbagan/hyperapp-transition-group/README.md

 - **tag**: (default "div") the tag name of the container vnode
 - **props**: the properties of the container vnode
 - **items**: an array from the state that we want to display
+- **classNames**: (default undefined)
+             If it is an non empty string, add the classes depending on the status to vdom returned by *viewItem*
 - **getKey**: (default x => x)
           A function which returns a number or a string which identifies an element of the array *items*.
           At any time, all elements of items must have a distinct key